usnistgov/AFL-automation/en/latest/_sources/explanation/architecture.rst.txt

 - Provides authentication and authorization
 - Manages a task queue for asynchronous operations
 - Offers a web UI for monitoring and control
+- Serves static files defined by drivers for custom web interfaces

 Dependency Management
 -------------------